ashmind/SolutionIcon/readme.md

 ### Use case

 I often have multiple Visual Studio instances open.
-I never combine taskbar buttons as it makes switching inefficient -- howver this means that I do not get previews either.
+I never combine taskbar buttons as it makes switching inefficient — however this means that I do not get previews either.

 This extension allows to quickly distinguish VS buttons with a glance.